Flex Room Ideas 2019

 A Reading Room

 Flex rooms can become your sanctuary.
+What is a flex room?
 A place totally dedicated to your relaxation.
 Create a quiet personal space where you can unwind with a good book and finally just relax.
 A reading room is a great place to escape the noise and stress of a busy house.
 No TV, telephone or computer required.
 Just a great book and some much needed peace and quiet.

 A flex room converted into a reading room is also a great place to write.
 The perfect space for any aspiring writer or blogger.